elchs/LetoDBf/Readme.txt

       4.2.1 UDF support

+ Aside calling single Harbour command with leto_UDF( "cCommand"[, xParam] ), you can load your own functions with a <HRB> file also during the server is running.
+ A very basic example is found in: tests/letoudf.prg.
+ How to compile a PRG to a HRB, look into letoudf.hbp.
+This is called with: hbmk2 letoudf.
+ Place the resulting <HRB> file in same directory as the server executable.
+ After the "reload" command or tigether with server start you have an entry in letodbf.log if they were successful loaded.
+In case of error you shell also find a short text what have failed.

- For the execution of UDF server side functions, when these call Harbour functions, these Harbour functions must be during compile process linked into the executable.
+ For the execution of single Harbour functions at server side, or when your functions in the HRB file need Harbour commands ( like "STR", "DTOC" ), these Harbour functions must during compile process linked into executable.
- There are allready many included, if really one is missing, it must be added in: source/server.prg, done with:   REQUEST <cFName1>[, ...]
+ There are already very many! available.
+If really one is missing, it must be added at top in: source/server/server.prg, done like the others there with a: REQUEST <cFunction>

- You can enable the full set of all basic Harbour commands to be available at server runtime.
+ You can enable also the full set of all basic Harbour commands to be available at server runtime.
  Herefore comment out 2 lines in source/server/server.prg.
- Or if you need the full set of the Harbour Cl*pper tools contrib, another two lines must be outcommented.
+ Or if you need the full set of the Harbour Cl*pper tools contrib [CT], another two lines must be outcommented.